 A lot of people tend to use the terms product manager and product owner interchangeably.
 This could be due to the abundance of startups and small companies, where the product owner role often includes the product manager role.
 However, if we consider the product owner vs. product manager narrative, there are some key differences.

-In medium-sized businesses, enterprises, and other businesses, such as eCommerce businesses where there are a lot of products and product lines, the role of the product owner is often a separate position.
+In medium-sized businesses, enterprises, SaaS, and other businesses, such as eCommerce businesses where there are a lot of products and product lines, the role of the product owner is often a separate position.

 However, if we were to get down to the absolute basics, the difference comes from methodologies.
 Project managers tend to be strategic, while product owners tend to be tactical.